Lofty Questions To Build Self-Confidence And Self-Esteem: A Little-Known Technique

 Lofty questions to build self-confidence and self-esteem are helpful because they help change your behaviour and reframe what you think about yourself and how you perceive yourself.

-By asking lofty questions, you’re encouraging yourself to think differently, to change your behaviour, and to feel less bad about yourself.
+By asking lofty questions, you’re encouraging yourself to think differently, to change your behaviour, and to feel less bad about themselves.
 Your subconscious mind always wants to answer questions, and by asking lofty questions, your behaviour changes to answer the questions.

 Helpful Lofty Questions To Build Your Self-Confidence And Self-Esteem